MakeSchool-Tutorials/Make-Cookies/P05-Cookie-Manufacturing-Facility/content.md

 Great.
 Now we are ready to add some functionality to our facilities!

 # Adding functionality to our facilities
-Let's just jump right into this.
+Let's just jump right into it.
 We've done most of this with the other modules, and functionality wise, our facility will be the same as our grandmas, but more efficient.

-Let's start again by defining a function and listing all of our steps inside of our ```scripts.js``` file:
+Let's start again by defining a *function* and listing all of our steps inside of our ```scripts.js``` file:

 ```js
 /********************************